KarlKKang/hls.js/docs/API.md

 (default: `Infinity`)

 The maximum duration of buffered media, in seconds, from the play position to keep before evicting non-contiguous forward ranges.
 A value of `Infinity` means no active eviction will take place; This value will always be at least the `maxBufferLength`.

+### `mmsMinBufferLength`

+(default: `0` seconds)

+The minimum buffer length in seconds to maintain in the buffer before following the `streaming` hint from the ManagedMediaSource API.
+This value should be less than or equal to `maxBufferLength`.

 ### `maxBufferSize`